vedant25bsa10093-tech/Smart-Home-Electricity-Estimator-/Project_Report.md

 •⁠  ⁠Add tariff slabs and time of use rates

 ## 10. Conclusion
 This project provides a simple yet practical tool for everyday users to estimate electricity consumption and make better decisions to reduce bills.
-It demonstrates the application of basic programming concepts data structures, file I/O, modularization, and arithmetic computations—towards a real world problem.
+It demonstrates the application of basic programming concepts data structures, file I/O, modularization, and arithmetic computations towards a real world problem.